cx1995tju/all_linux_comment/Documentation/driver-api/vfio.rst

 things like secure direct assignment of devices into virtual machines.

-This isolation is not always at the granularity of a single device though.
-Even when an IOMMU is capable of this, properties of devices, interconnects, and IOMMU topologies can each reduce this isolation.
+This isolation is not always at the granularity of a single device though.  _Even when an IOMMU is capable of this, properties of devices,         // 重要 interconnects, and IOMMU topologies can each reduce this isolation._
 For instance, an individual device may be part of a larger multi- function enclosure.
 While the IOMMU may be able to distinguish between devices within the enclosure, the enclosure may not require